Subsurface utility engineering

 Subsurface utility engineering (SUE) refers to a branch of engineering that involves managing certain risks associated with utility mapping at appropriate quality levels, utility coordination, utility relocation design and coordination, utility condition assessment, communication of utility data to concerned parties, utility relocation cost estimates, implementation of utility accommodation policies, and utility design.

 The SUE process begins with a work plan that outlines the scope of work, project schedule, levels of service vs. risk allocation and desired delivery method.
 Non-destructive surface geophysical methods are then leveraged to determine the presence of subsurface utilities and to mark their horizontal position on the ground surface.
 Vacuum excavation techniques are employed to expose and record the precise horizontal and vertical position of the assets.
 This information is then typically presented in CAD format or a GIS-compatible map.
 A conflict matrix is also created to evaluate and compare collected utility information with project plans, identify conflicts and propose solutions.
 The concept of SUE is gaining popularity worldwide as a framework to mitigate costs associated with project redesign and construction delays and to avoid risk and liability that can result from damaged underground utilities.

 History

 The practice of collecting, recording and managing subsurface data has historically been widely unregulated.
 In response to this challenge, in 2003, The American Society of Civil Engineers (ASCE) developed standard 38-02: Guideline for the Collection and Depiction of Existing Subsurface Utility Data, which defined the practice of SUE.
 Many countries followed the U.S. lead by creating similar standards including Malaysia, Canada, Australia, Great Britain and most recently, Ecuador.
 Developed and refined over the last 20 years, SUE classifies information according to quality levels with an objective to vastly improve data reliability.
 This provides project owners and engineers with a benchmark to determine the integrity of utility data at the outset of an infrastructure project.

 Governing standards

 A number of standards for care have been developed to maintain the use of SUE.

+ASCE 38-22 Standard Guideline for Investigating and Documenting Existing Utilities

+The update to ASCE Standard 38-02 has been published by ASCE and is available from the ASCE library.
+The updated Standard contains significant commentary and examples, new and revised definitions, and new provisions for guidance in performing utility investigations, learned since 38-02 was released.